trailofbits/zkdocs/content/docs/zkdocs/protocol-primitives/shamir.md

 ####  Encoding $S$ in a Polynomial

-Shamir proposed a straightforward method for encoding secrets into polynomials: set the constant term of random polynomial to the secret $S$, and select all other coefficients uniformly at random.
+Shamir proposed a straightforward method for encoding secrets into polynomials: set the constant term of a random polynomial to the secret $S$, and select all other coefficients uniformly at random.
 For a degree-$(k-1)$  polynomial, there would be $k-1$ random coefficients $r_i$, and the constant coefficient of $S$:
 $$f(x) = S + r_1 x + \ldots + r_{k-1} x^{k-1} \enspace.$$

 {{< hint info>}}